notofonts/noto-docs/src/miniarticles/NotoSansOldPersian.md

 # Noto Sans Old Persian

-Noto Sans Old Persian is a sanserif design for texts in the historical Old Persian script.
+Noto Sans Old Persian is a sans serif design for texts in the historical Old Persian script.

-Noto Sans Old Persian has multiple weights, contains 55 glyphs, and supports 54 characters: Old Persian.
+Noto Sans Old Persian has multiple weights, contains 55 glyphs, and supports 54 characters from the Unicode block : Old Persian.

 ## Supported writing systems